Accessible and inclusive amenities on campus

 These principles were developed in 1997 by a group of architects, product designers, engineers and environmental design researchers, led by the late Ronald Mace.
 They work as a guide for the design of environments, products and communications.
 Universal Design principles have also been applied to teaching and learning.

-The key aims of each principle are outlined by the Center for Universal Design This link takes you away from the ADCET page and 'may be applied to evaluate existing designs, guide the design process and educate both designers and consumers about the characteristics of more usable products and environments.'
+The key aims of each principle are outlined by the Centre for Excellence in Universal Design and 'may be applied to evaluate existing designs, guide the design process and educate both designers and consumers about the characteristics of more usable products and environments.'

 Accessible bathroom and toilet facilities